khushbuMk/MegaMartDemo/README.md

 ```

-Credentials:
+#### Credentials:
 ```
     "email": "eve.holt@reqres.in",
     "password": "cityslicka"
 ```

-Response:
+#### Response:
 ```
 {
     "token": "QpwL5tke4Pnpja7X4"
 }
 ```

-Functionality
+#### Functionality:
-Users must be able to login and the resulting token from the response needs to be stored locally.
+1. Users must be able to login and the resulting token from the response needs to be stored locally.
-On app launch if the user has already logged in then the token needs to persist and should directly show the home screen.
+2. On app launch if the user has already logged in then the token needs to persist and should directly show the home screen.